 Donations in honor of 9-year-old Rachel Beckwith continue to grow

-More than $350,800 had been contributed to "mycharity: water" by Tuesday night to honor Rachel Beckwith, the 9-year-old fatally injured in a multi-vehicle accident on Interstate 90 in Bellevue a week ago.
+More than $350,800 has been contributed to "mycharity: water" by Tuesday night to honor Rachel Beckwith, the 9-year-old fatally injured in a 13-vehicle accident on Interstate 90 in Bellevue a week ago.

-The figure reflected more than 7,500 donations made via her fundraising page mycharitywater.org/rachels9thbirthday.
+The figure reflected more than 7,500 donations had been made via her fundraising page mycharitywater.org/rachels9thbirthday.

 Last month, before her June 12 birthday, the Bellevue girl made it known that the only gifts she wanted were donations toward her goal of raising $300 to bring clean water to African villagers.